pkseeg/personal-website/content/authors/admin/_index.md

   url: https://web.cs.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning and natural language processing
+bio: Parker is a CS grad student at Dartmouth College researching ML and NLP

 # Interests to show in About widget
 interests: